 top of page

-Best Withdrawal Sequence For Retirement Accounts
+What is the Best Withdrawal Sequence For Retirement Accounts?

 If you’re retired (or nearing retirement), you may have money spread across a Traditional IRA/401(k), a Roth IRA/401(k), and a taxable brokerage account.
 A common question from newer retirees is: “Which account should I pull from first?”